 UC Davis introduced its newest graduate program in Fall 2013 with the goal of adding fresh intellectual strength to traditional religious studies training.
-As the only major religious studies program configured in the 21st century, the Graduate Group in Religious Studies is designed to give students the deep skills of a specialist while making those skills relevant in new ways by fostering collaboration across the university and beyond it.
+As the only major religious studies program configured in the 21st century, the Graduate program in the Study of Religion is designed to give students the deep skills of a specialist while making those skills relevant in new ways by fostering collaboration across the university and beyond it.

 Graduate students in our program receive two kinds of training: classical research in the corpus of a particular religious tradition, and theoretical training to place this tradition at the center of broader concerns, in contemporary and regional context.
 We offer distinctive research strengths in three regions: American religious cultures, ancient Mediterranean religions, and Asian religions.
 A second regional specialization gives students an in-depth comparative basis.
 Students focus their scholarship through one of the following thematic lenses: Values, Ethics, and Human Rights; Modernity, Science, and Secularism; Visual Culture, Media and Technology; Language, Rhetoric, and Performance; Body and Praxis; Theory and Method.
 This curriculum provides the depth to produce rigorous scholarship that is on the cutting edge, redefining what religious studies has to say to the academy and public.